StephanieBallard/cs-module-project-algorithms/knapsack/README.md

 # The Knapsack Problem

+# Understanding and planning in comments

 Suppose you are Indiana Jones, and you have found the secret entrance to the Temple of Doom.
 Before you is a multitude of artifacts and treasures - pots, gemstones, works of art, and more.
 These belong in a museum!
 But there are soldiers hot on your heels, and you can only carry so much...

+# *GOAL* - Need to pick what is most important and maximize the size to space ration with the value of the items.

 You, brave explorer, are facing the knapsack problem - maximizing the value of a set of items you select that are constrained by total size/weight.
 The size and the value of an item need not be correlated - the most precious item may be a tiny gemstone.
 But it turns out it's pretty tricky to get a truly optimal solution, and that a bruteforce approach really doesn't scale.

+# We need to sort the items into the bag and need to be within a certain total size/weight
+# The size and value of the items do not need to have a correlation.
+# The first solution typically wont work well if the size of the bag is increased exponentially.

 A bit more motivation - this is a very general optimization problem that can be applied in a multitude of situations, from resource selection and allocation to stuffing stolen goods in knapsacks.